Fix deprecated browser APIs

-Your code uses browser APIs that are scheduled for removal.
-When browsers finally drop support, your site will break—fix these now while you still can.
+Your code uses browser APIs scheduled for removal.
+When browsers drop support, your site breaks.
+Fix them now.

-Browser vendors deprecate APIs when better alternatives exist or when the API poses security/privacy risks.
-Deprecated APIs continue working for a grace period (months to years), but eventually get removed entirely.
-Lighthouse catches these early by monitoring Chrome's deprecation warnings.
+Browsers deprecate APIs when better alternatives exist or the API poses security risks.
+Deprecated APIs work for a grace period but eventually get removed.
+Lighthouse monitors Chrome's deprecation warnings to catch these early.

 Diagnose